MyEMS/myems.io/docs/installation/debian-ubuntu.md

 # Debian/Ubuntu

-In this guide, you will deploy MyEMS onto Debian or Ubuntu server with physical or virtual machines.
+In this guide, you will deploy MyEMS on Debian or Ubuntu server.

 ## Prerequisites